kb-dk/the-way-we-thought-on-metadata/README.md

 help us reuse data, their metadata, created in the past.
 Hence, to understand we need to we reasoned then.

+The element I refer to is not an element as in an XML element or a SQL column.
+It is the semantics.

 The table below is from Weibel et al (1998).
-This is from RFC2413.
+This is the fifteen DCMI elements from RFC2413.
 The later versions omits this table which shows how metadata elements are related to each other and how they help users find relevant information.

 |[Content](content/README.md)|[Intellectual Property](intellectual-property/README.md)|[Instantiation](instantiation/README.md)|
 | ------------ |:--------------------- |:------------- |